FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

 ### Dupont Cables (Wires)

 The wires are one of the most essential components of the circuit!
-Without them, the electricity would not flow and the circuit would not work.
+Without them, the electricity would not flow, and the circuit would not work.
 In the kit, we have provided 2 types of wires; Male - Male, and Male - Female.
 These would help you to connect to all the components in the kit.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FourierIndustries-LLP/Knowledge-Base/main/docs/SSTuinoII/tutorials/sec1/electronicBasics/assets/mmwire.jpg" width="300" />